MithrilJS/mithril.js/docs/auto-redrawing.md

 #### Comprehensive integration

 Comprehensive integration is recommended if integrating a monolithic series of asynchronous operations.
-In contrast to layered integration, it minimizes the number of `m.startComputation` / `m.endComputation` to avoid clutter.
+In contrast to layered integration, it minimizes the number of `m.startComputation` / `m.endComputation` calls to avoid clutter.

 The example below shows a convoluted series of AJAX requests implemented with a third party library.